Top Row: Jessica Hendry Nelson, Sage Klein, Amya Hankton, Gwen Hall, Jenna Massey, Matt Schroeder, J.A. Holm

 Lead Podcast Editor

-Trey Burnart Hall, lead podcast editor, is a first-year MFA student in creative nonfiction and poetry at Virginia Commonwealth University.
+Trey Burnart Hall, lead podcast editor, is a second-year MFA student in creative nonfiction and poetry at Virginia Commonwealth University.
 He is a Richmond-based musician, producer, educator, and organizer, chairing the Parallel Listening Series at Gallery5 and hosting the EarthFolk Old-Time Jam.
-Musical collaborations through his label, Vocal Rest Records, have been nominated for the Folk Alliance International Album of the Year, shortlisted for the Newlin Music Prize, and featured in NPR Live Sessions, Bandcamp Daily, and more.
-His archival photography work has been exhibited at the Alexander Heath Contemporary Art Gallery and Black Iris Social Club.
-His academic work has been published in the Journal of Inclusive Postsecondary Education.
+His writing has been published or forthcoming in Sonora Review, Cold Mountain Review, and The Oregon Hill Review.

 Lead Media Editor